 In order to accomplish these requirements in such a short timeframe, our team focused on utilizing modern technologies that emphasize flexibility, speed, scalability, stability and lower costs for our clients.
-The stack included:

 React | Typescript | GraphQL | Prisma | Apollo | Algolia | Auth0 | Serverless | SegmentIO

 Focusing first on user experience, our team rebuilt the front end of the app.
 This provided the most value to the users while equipping our team with important domain knowledge and a grasp on how the HyreCar business worked.

 Through a series of weeklong design sprints, the business leads at HyreCar worked with our team of UI/UX, business analysts, and developers to create a prototype for a new app.
 The prototype was developed iteratively, based on feedback from users and HyreCar’s business experts, and addressed many of the customer concerns that were uncovered during the initial discovery phase.
 It prioritized simplicity and intuitive user experience.
 For example, renting a car on the site originally required 7 steps; with the new design, it only took 3.

 With the new prototype in hand, we were equipped with a fresh understanding of the business requirements and a strategic plan for building the first version of the product web client.
 The next steps were to build a React web application that would power both the driver and car owner user experiences.
 As development proceeded, we quickly realized the limitations of the legacy REST API.
 The undocumented routes and complex data structures meant a creative and fresh user experience was unrealistic in the current state.